-In this course the student will learn the basics of Web design.
-The student will be given the terminology necessary to understand the components that make up the effective Web site.
+This course the student will learn the basics of Web design.
+The student will be given the terminology necessary to understand the components that make up an effective Web Site.
 Student examples give the student a real world look at Web Design.